The difference between two of the cheapest DV products in the market

 Website Vulnerability Scanning

 This is another feature that PositiveSSL carries.
-Website Vulnerability Scanning can help you find all the susceptibilities and vulnerabilities existing in your website.
+Website Vulnerability Scanning can help you find all the susceptibilities and vulnerabilities existing on your website.
 Unlike the PositiveSSL Certificate, this feature is not available along with a RapidSSL Certificate.

 HackerProof Trust Mark

 HackerProof Trust Mark is the part of the package that comes along with PositiveSSL.
-It is a trust mark which is used to establish trust in the mind of the customer.
+It is a trust mark that is used to establish trust in the mind of the customer.
 Once again, the RapidSSL doesn’t offer this feature.

 PositiveSSL and RapidSSL are two of the most popular options when it comes to Domain Validated (DV) certificates.
 Both of these certificates help you establish trust and enhance the customer experience at fantastic prices.
-The only difference between both these products lies in the supplementary features.
+The only difference between these products lies in the supplementary features.
 These add-on features do not make much of a difference as they are only advantageous for specific types of websites.
 It absolutely depends upon whether you need them or not.
 Apart from that, they can be separated only by a hair’s breadth.